DaKeypunchAr/DaKeypunchAr/README.md

   Then switched to C++ learnt it.
 And now I love it.
 I know the feeling of control that I have with it.
 I've used OpenGL with GLFW and GLEW (well i'll use GLAD afterwards) to make many games and learn it overall.
 I can read assembly a little bit.
 Know how computer architecture works and yeah.
 Well doing C++ at the time of writing for 1 and a half year.

-  The only book I've read fully and in 1 day except my school books is "How do it know?" by "".
+  The only book I've read fully and in 1 day except my school books is "But how Do it Know?" by "J. Clark Scott".

   I'm sick with HLS (Header Love Syndrome). and yes.
 I PREFER TABS. *WHY The default thing is with spaces ahh.
 Am not rewriting*.